 The State Agricultural Water Use and Development Plan (2004) notes that intakes for the MIS system become clogged and require frequent maintenance.
 Also, electrical power for the pumps, controls, etc. is provided by a high voltage line installed on the tunnel roof.
 The power line is plagued with outages, shorts, and electrical leaks due to high humidity and dampness.
 The pumps and motors also experience frequent problems from short circuits and motor failures.
 The Kualapu'u Reservoir has high evaporation losses, seepage losses, and water quality program related to sediments, algae, animals and organic matter.
-In recent years, average rainfall totals in Waikolu Valley have diminished substantially thus making it difficult to sustain water user demands during extended dry periods2.
-If
+In recent years, average rainfall totals in Waikolu Valley have diminished substantially thus making it difficult to sustain water user demands during extended dry periods.
+If HDOA determines that a need for conservation exists, conservation measures as outlined in §4-157-7 (HAR) will be implemented.

-2 §168-4 states "to the extent that the same may be necessary from time to time for the satisfaction of their water needs, domestic and agricultural, the Hawaiian homes commission and lessees of the Hawaiian homes commission shall at all times, upon actual need therefor being shown to the board of agriculture, have a prior right to two-thirds of the water developed for the Molokai irrigation and water utilization project by the tunnel development extending to Waikolu valley and ground water developed west of Waikolu valley, which was planned by the board of land and natural resources as the first stage of the Molokai irrigation project."
+&lt;sup>2 §168-4 states "to the extent that the same may be necessary from time to time for the satisfaction of their water needs, domestic and agricultural, the Hawaiian homes commission and lessees of the Hawaiian homes commission shall at